 The Project will be assessed by Preliminary Documentation, with further information requested by the Commonwealth Department of Climate Change, Energy, the Environment and Water (DCCEEW).
-The purpose of this updated MNES assessment is to respond to DCCEEW's Request for Additional Information (RFI) (relevant to this report) and support the Preliminary Documentation assessment of the Project under the EPBC Act.
+The purpose of this updated MNES assessment is to respond to DCCEEW's Request for Additional Information (RFI) dated 6 May 2022 (first RFI received pertaining to general Project matters) and February 2024 (second RFI received pertaining to Cycas megacarpa specifically) (relevant to this report) and support the Preliminary Documentation assessment of the Project under the EPBC Act.
 Furthermore, the Preliminary Documentation and EPBC Assessment report has been amended in late 2023 to include an updated micro siting area around the switching station with an increase of 9.5 ha to the disturbance corridor and the addition of 0.2 ha of access road to extend the existing proposed road to South Ulam Road resulting in an increase to the study area and disturbance footprint as presented in Section 1.2 MNES Assessment Boundaries and Definitions.
 Moreover, two additional threatened species were detected during October 2023.
 These include a pair of koala adult and joey (Phascolarctos cinereus), and a population of Samadera bidwillii (Quassia bidwillii).
+Lastly, pre-clearance surveys were conducted to determine direct counts of Cycas megacarpa within the Disturbance Footprint, to inform final design planning and translocation requirements during 2023.
+The surveys determined that 10,179 individuals are present within the Disturbance Footprint.
+While 10,179 individuals are known to occur within the Disturbance Footprint, the final count of Cycas megacarpa impacted by the Project is dependent on the final design of the Project, which is yet to be confirmed.
+The final count impacted will be confirmed to DCCEEW as part of the final Cycas megacarpa Translocation Plan.

-The additional areas and detections have been incorporated throughout the EPBC Assessment including Section 6.0 Description of Ecological Values, Section 7.0 Likelihood of Occurrence Assessment, Section 8.0 Potential Impacts, Section 9.0 Avoidance, Mitigation and Management and Appendix E Detailed Habitat Assessments and Significant Impact Assessments.
+The additional areas and detections for Cycas megacarpa, Samadera bidwillii and the koala have been incorporated throughout the EPBC Assessment including Section 6.0 Description of Ecological Values, Section 7.0 Likelihood of Occurrence Assessment, Section 8.0 Potential Impacts, Section 9.0 Avoidance, Mitigation and Management and Appendix E Detailed Habitat Assessments and Significant Impact Assessments.